Fixing Broken Bones and Complicated Fractures in Dogs and cats

 What is Veterinary Orthopedic Surgery?

-Orthopedic surgery, in general, uses surgical procedures to bring damaged or dysfunctional limbs, joints, ligaments and tendons back to a normal or near normal state when operable.
-The orthopedic veterinary surgeon may require the use of bone plates, pins or screws, nylon, casts or an artificial joint to achieve such a goal in orthopedic surgery.
+Orthopedic surgery, in general, uses surgical procedures to bring damaged or dysfunctional limbs, joints, ligaments, and tendons back to a normal or near normal state when operable.
+Our surgeons achieve this with the use of surgical implants, including pins, screws, bone plates, external and internal fixation, casts, splints, bone grafting, and other forms of artificial support systems.

 What to expect during your dog or cats orthopedic surgery

-Prior to surgery, radiographs (X-Rays) are taken both of the fracture site, and of the opposite limb for comparison.
+Before surgery, radiographs (X-Rays) are taken both of the fracture site, and the opposite limb for comparison.
 Your veterinary surgeon will use the X-Rays to decide the best course of action, surgical procedure, and if necessary, implant type(s) to repair the fracture, including the size of plates, pins, or screws required.

 - Advanced Osteotomy for ALD Limb Straightening